NachoToast/NachoBot/src/commands/minecraft/whitelist/whitelist.md

 -   ✅ apply
 -   -   ✅ broadcast new
 -   -   ✅ on behalf of
--   -   -   ✅ with comment
+        -   ✅ with comment
 -   ✅ status
+    -   ❌ of others too
 -   ✅ remove